carlst99/UVOCBot/README.md

 # Setup for Hosting

-Before continuing, you should note that UVOCBot is designed with a linux system in mind; it has support for systemd and I only provide linux binaries.
-If you'd like support for Windows services and binaries, please open an Issue.
+Before continuing, you should note that UVOCBot is designed with a linux host in mind; it has support for systemd and I only provide linux binaries.
+If you'd like support for running as a Windows service and the corresponding binaries, please open an Issue.

 1. Create a new application in the Discord Developer portal - https://discord.com/developers/applications.
 Give it a name and icon and **add a bot** to the application.
     1. :warning: Ensure that you enable the `Presence Intent` and `Server Members Intent`, found under the Bot tab of your application.
-2. Head on over to the wiki page [Hosting on Linux](https://github.com/carlst99/UVOCBot/wiki/Hosting-on-Linux) and follow the instructions there
+2. Head on over to the wiki page [Hosting on Linux](https://github.com/carlst99/UVOCBot/wiki/Hosting-on-Linux) and follow the instructions there.
-3. Invite the bot to your server using [https://discord.com/api/oauth2/authorize?client_id=<YOUR_CLIENT_ID>&permissions=2570144848&scope=bot%20applications.commands](https://discord.com/api/oauth2/authorize?client_id=<YOUR_CLIENT_ID>&permissions=2570144848&scope=bot%20applications.commands)
+3. Invite the bot to your server using [https://discord.com/api/oauth2/authorize?client_id=<YOUR_CLIENT_ID>&permissions=2570144848&scope=bot%20applications.commands](https://discord.com/api/oauth2/authorize?client_id=<YOUR_CLIENT_ID>&permissions=2570144848&scope=bot%20applications.commands).

 # Building and Developing